+Bluey’s practice as a painter includes paintings on board, on stretched canvas, and on found and created objects such as boomerangs, bowls, vases, giant Boab pods, and refrigerators.
+Like the artist’s carvings, the paintings are intricately rendered and non-minimal in their approach to surface coverage.
 Most of the larger paintings on canvas depict multiple scenes within the one image, providing the viewer with an abundance of content to discover over time.
 There are multiple narratives occurring inside the worlds represented in each painting.
 People are gathering, telling yarns around campfires.
 The animals seem in conversation with each other.
 The plants appear to have agency too, perhaps in dialogue with each other while they provide shade and space for the other life.

 The full extent of Bluey’s practice is difficult to track, perhaps even for the artist himself who was taught tracking skills by his late uncle, the legendary tracker Jimmy James.
 Bluey payed tribute to his uncle by collaborating with Silvio Apponyl to create the etched granite memorial A Special Place for Jimmy James (1990) in Berri, South Australia.

-3 Bluey Roberts, ‘Artist statement’ in River Spirit Dreaming: The Art of Bluey Roberts, Tandanya National Aboriginal Cultural Institute, Adelaide, 1989.
+- ^ Bluey Roberts, Artist statement in River Spirit Dreaming: The Art of Bluey Roberts, Tandanya National Aboriginal Cultural Institute, Adelaide, 1989.

-5 Clinton Nain, ‘Carved out of life’, catalogue essay, Craft Victoria, 2010.
+- ^ Clinton Nain, “Carved out of life” , catalogue essay, Craft Victoria, 2010.

-6 Robert Boyer, The Amazing Art of Pyrography, Evanston 1993.
+- ^ Robert Boyer, The Amazing Art of Pyrography, Evanston 1993.

 - ^ Troy-Anthony Baylis In conversation with Bluey Roberts at his home in Meningie, 26 February 2013.

-8 In conversation with Bluey Roberts by telephone, 8 April 2013.
+- ^ Troy-Anthony Baylis in conversation with Bluey Roberts by telephone, 8 April 2013.